1-day in Rome

 Arch of Constantine

 Right next to the Colosseum is the Arch of Constantine, a triumphal arch dedicated to the emperor Constantine the Great.
 The arch was commissioned by the Roman Senate to commemorate Constantine’s victory over Maxentius at the Battle of Milvian Bridge in AD 312.
-You can simply admire it a few minutes before entering the Colosseum.
+You can simply admire it for a few minutes before entering the Colosseum.

 Arch of Constantine